heaventree/AcessWeb-uikit-revamp/AccessWebPro_UI_Skin_Handover.md

 3. Built essential accessibility components and utilities
 4. Implemented a simplified dark mode implementation (removed broken ThemeProvider)
 5. Constructed demonstration UI components to showcase the skin
+6. Created AppShellWithoutSidebar component for tool pages requiring a cleaner interface
+7. Implemented proper routing with URL structure matching the sitemap (/tools/checker, etc.)
+8. Developed the basic WCAG Checker page with interactive country tabs, standards pills, and testing options
+9. Created comprehensive documentation including SITEMAP.md and STYLING_GUIDE.md for consistency

 The skin is currently in a developmental state with core functionality working properly.
 The theme-toggle works as expected, and the basic UI structure is in place.
+The WCAG Checker page has been implemented with the correct URL structure (/tools/checker) but needs refinement to better match the reference design.

 ## Files and Components